bwei2121/Tennis-Bracketology/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-View from a variety of tennis tournaments since 2023, predict a tournament bracket, and gain insights on your match predictions.
+View from the current professional tennis tournaments, predict a tournament bracket, and gain insights on your match predictions.
 I created this application to create a visual display for the tournaments being tracked on [Tennis Abstract](https://www.tennisabstract.com/).
 As well, I wanted to challenge myself in learning the skills needed on how to create a full-stack application and what to do before making an application public.
 See <a href="#usage">Usage</a> to understand how to use the application.
 I hope this application is helpful to you!

 ### Built With